taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 No spine but masterminds of foolin' your sight.
 \[wiggle your body while covering your eyes\]

-### Mind Shape

-Sing along to the chorus!
-There are no words, so feel free to improvise your own harmonies to the very simple melody.

 ### We don't need the robots but it's ok to love them

-This song has two verses, which each share the same ending.
-Join us with your voices and your clapping hands on that ending!

-Verse 1:
 We don't need the robots to feel for us,
 if someone else breathes, no oxygen fills my lungs,
 remember to feed the organ that believes in the spirit of being kind,
 \[clap clap\]
 hands and mind are mine to give to you.

-Verse 2:
 We don't need the robots to work for us,
 if someone else sweats, then I have not gained your trust,
 remember we bleed from underneath an armour prentending to save us time,